Updated 10/30/23 12:30 p.m.

 Orange County Florida Health – Florida Department of Health in Orange County

-Center for Disease Control (CDC)– Global updates on COVID-19
+Center for Disease Control (CDC)– Global updates on health guidelines.

 Physical Activities Guidelines for Americans – Free resource with activities and guidelines for all ages.